University of Michigan–Dearborn: Dearborn Center of the University of Michigan

-The story of UM-Dearborn begins with in the mid-1950s with Archie Pearson, the director of training at Ford Motor Company.
-Pearson conducted studies that revealed a looming shortage of college-educated engineers and junior administrators within the company's future workforce.
+In the mid-1950s, Archie Pearson, the director of training at Ford Motor Company, conducted studies that revealed a looming shortage of college-educated engineers and junior administrators within the company's future workforce.
 As a result, Pearson discreetly reached out to higher education institutions in Metro Detroit, inquiring about their willingness to adapt their programs to align with the anticipated requirements of the automotive industry.

 On December 17, 1956, the Ford Motor Company gifted both land and capital development funds to the Regents for the creation of a remote branch of the university offering upper-division undergraduate and master's level programs.
 In February 1957, the Regents of the University of Michigan officially accepted the gifts and committed to establishing a branch in Dearborn known as the Dearborn Center of the University of Michigan.

 The Dearborn Center would also have a cooperative work-study requirement for its programs in business administration and engineering, which were intended to provide students with real-world experience that would increase their employment prospects.
 The University of Michigan in Ann Arbor would provide the necessary liberal arts and professional courses to complete a University of Michigan bachelor's or master's degree.
 Construction on the Dearborn Center began on May 22, 1958, and on October 1 of that year, William E. Stirton was appointed its first director.

 The branch opened with an enrollment of 34 students on September 28, 1959.
 A liberal arts division and programs in electrical engineering and teacher education were added in fall 1960.
 The first 12 graduates on January 20, 1962.
 In 1963, the branch was renamed the Dearborn Campus of the University of Michigan, to emphasize that it was a free-standing unit of the university.

 In May 1969, the Dearborn Campus Planning Study Committee released their report on the future of the institution, which recommended the addition of lower-division undergraduate courses and the expansion of non-cooperative programs.
 In November 1969, the regents formally approved the committee's recommendations.